iamlmn/Spam-ham-classifier/README.md

 # Spam-ham-classifier

-Spam or ham classification of text messages using NLP.
+Spam or ham classification of text messages .

-The text messages are tokenized and tf-idf score has been assigned to them.
+NLP has been used to strip of stopwords ,the text messages are tokenized and tf-idf score has been assigned to them.

-the same has been used to predict using Muitnominal-Naives-Bayes algorithm from sklearn.
+the same has been used to classify the messases as spam or ham using Muitnominal-Naives-Bayes algorithm from sklearn.

 ![alt text](https://github.com/lmn171194/Spam-ham-classifier/blob/master/plots/freq-plot.png)

+Tested the output using crossvalidation technique and classified the mail as spam or ham with a precision of 98%.